attila-lendvai/maru/doc/compiler.md

 Maru, the language, is implemented as an evaluator (aka an interpreter, a VM).
-But Maru is also self-hosting, which means that the implementation language of this evaluator is also Maru, although only a subset of the full language.
+But Maru is also self-hosting, which means that the implementation language of this evaluator is also Maru... although only a subset of the full language.

-The compiler compiles a list of named definitions (an *environment*) to the target language; i.e. to the language of the foundational platform that was chosen to build the Maru VM on top of (e.g. x86 machine code, LLVM, libc, the Linux kernel, etc).
+The compiler can compile a list of named definitions (an *environment*) to the target language; i.e. to the language of the foundational platform that was chosen to build the Maru VM on top of (e.g. x86 machine code, LLVM, libc, the Linux kernel, etc).